-WHITE PAPER EUCOPE
+WHITE PAPER

-EU-wide stockpiling for serious cross-border health threat preparedness
+EU-wide stockpiling: Better preparedness for serious crossborder health threats

 INTRODUCTION

 Stockpiling of critical biomedical countermeasures is crucial for an effective EU preparedness against priority cross-border health threats with a potential large health and societal impact.
 In our view, stockpiling of biomedical countermeasures is important especially for products against known health threats that are needed more quickly than they can be produced or imported during an outbreak.
 An EU-wide coordinated approach and significant additional investments (including vaccines) at EU and national level are necessary to reach adequate preparedness.1